 If you’ve ever been dazzled by an oncoming car’s headlights, you certainly aren’t alone.

-The problem seems to be getting worse – more than half of drivers (54%) are dazzled more regularly now than a year ago, according to the study.
+The problem seems to be getting worse – nearly two thirds of drivers 63%) are dazzled more regularly now than a year or two ago, according to the study.

 The most recent data published by the government shows that dazzling headlights do play a part in accidents on our roads every year.